Bidding Games and Efficient Allocations: Discussion and Related Work

 \subsection{Variations}

 By changing the auction rules, different types of bidding games arise.
 For example, an all-pay auction may better describe various real world scenarios like security games, sport matches, and R\&D competitions.
 However these games typically do not have a pure equilibrium point, and are more difficult to analyze (see Related work section for specific games that have been studied).

-Using a second-price rather than a first-price auction to determine the winner should not have a large effect, since in equilibrium the bids will always be very close w.l.o.g.
+Using a second-price rather than a first-price auction to determine the winner should not have a large effect, since in equilibrium the bids will always be very close.

 An important question is whether our results still hold when the ``Poorman game'' version is played, i.e. when the highest bidder pays the bank rather than the other player.
-It seems that all proofs should go through with minor variations, but we have not yet verified this.
+Since in the continuous case the strategy at a given node only depends on the fraction $B_1/B_2$, there is a one-to-one mapping between strategies in the continuous Richman and Poorman variations of a game.
+We would thus expect our main results (e.g. Pareto-optimality of the Bottom Equilibrium) to hold, but this would require a separate proof.
+Also computational properties may be far less convenient.
 The Poorman version has one important advantage over the Richman version---the game definition naturally extends to any number of players.
-It is an open question whether a Pareto-optimal PSPE exists in a binary game for more than two players.
-We believe that the answer to this question is negative, since there are simple games with three players that are non-monotone.
+It is an open question whether a Pareto-optimal PSPE exists in a binary game for more than two players, either when playing together, or when connected in a network of bilateral bargaining connections~\cite{Chakraborty:2009}.
+We believe that the answer to this question is negative, since there are simple Poorman games with three players that are non-monotone.